ossec/ossec-docs/docs/manual/non-technical-overview.rst

 Compliance Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~

-OSSEC helps customers meet specific compliance requirements such as PCI, HIPAA
+OSSEC helps customers meet specific compliance requirements such as PCI and HIPAA.
-etc. It lets customers detect and alert on unauthorized file system modifications
+It lets customers detect and alert on unauthorized file system modifications
-and malicious behavior embedded in the log files of COTS products as well as
+and malicious behavior embedded in the log files of commercial products as well as
 custom applications.
 For PCI, it covers the sections of file integrity monitoring
-(PCI 11.5, 10.5), log inspection and monitoring (section 10) and policy
+(PCI 11.5, 10.5), log inspection and monitoring (section 10), and policy
 enforcement/checking.

 Multi platform